Hotel Management Courses for International Students

 Ranked #1 in First-Year Experiences by U.S. News & World Report, the University of South Carolina provides a BS in Hospitality Management through its College of Hospitality, Retail, and Sport Management.
 The university’s proximity to golf, waterfront, and historic tourism destinations provides students with many opportunities to connect with industry professionals, attend networking events, and gain a deeper understanding of trends — all working together to provide great preparation for successfully transitioning into the hospitality workforce.

-With the support of a Shorelight advisor, you can choose a hotel management degree that aligns with your career goals.
-Counselors can help you identify which careers in hotel management most interest you, and build a career development plan tailored to meet your academic and professional objectives.
+With the support of a Shorelight advisor, you can choose a degree program that aligns with your career goals.
+Counselors can help you identify which roles most interest you, and build a career development plan tailored to meet your academic and professional objectives.

-Let’s take a look at several job roles you can consider with a degree in hotel management.
+Let’s take a look at several job roles you can consider with a US university degree.

 Career Pathways with a Hotel Management Degree

-With a rise in the number of international travelers to the US, 1.9 million more jobs are projected to be available in the hotel management industry between 2021 to 2031.
-(This accounts for 23.1% of all new jobs overall!)
-Graduates with hotel management degrees have access to diverse careers in leisure and hospitality as the need for skilled individuals to manage hotels and resorts, plan events, and provide catering services are on the rise.
+The global hospitality market is expected to grow to around $5.5 trillion in 2024.
+Graduates with this type of degree have access to diverse careers in leisure and hospitality as the need for skilled individuals to manage hotels and resorts, plan events, and provide catering services are on the rise.

 Here are several career options you can consider: